Zen (first generation): V1000

 In February 2018, AMD announced the V1000 series of embedded Zen+Vega APUs with four SKUs.
+(And three more SKUs in December that year.)

 R1000

 In 2019, AMD announced the R1000 series of embedded Zen+Vega APUs.

 Server processors

 AMD announced in March 2017 that it would release a server platform based on Zen, codenamed Naples, in the second quarter of the year.
 The platform include 1- and 2-socket systems.
 The CPUs in multi-processor configurations communicate via AMD's Infinity Fabric.
 Each chip supports eight channels of memory and 128 PCIe 3.0 lanes, of which 64 lanes are used for CPU-to-CPU communication through Infinity Fabric when installed in a dual-processor configuration.
 AMD officially revealed Naples under the brand name Epyc in May 2017.

 On June 20, 2017, AMD officially released the Epyc 7000 series CPUs at a launch event in Austin, Texas.

 Embedded server processors

 In February 2018, AMD also announced the EPYC 3000 series of embedded Zen CPUs.